alo9507/JustKeepClicking/content/blog/race-to-release-part-2/index.md

 ---
 title: Pair Programming in the The Race to Release | Part 2
 date: "2020-02-01T22:12:03.284Z"
-description: "How does pair programming affect a features time to release?"
+description: "How does pair programming affect a feature's time to release?"
 ---

 <i>NOTE: This is Part II of the two-part series, Pair Programming in the The Race to Release.
 Read [Part I](/race-to-release-part-1/) before diving in here for full context.</i>

-Here's the Time to Release equation we arrived at in [Part I](/race-to-release-part-1/):
+Here's the Time to Release (TTR) equation we arrived at in [Part I](/race-to-release-part-1/):

 <img src="./FinalEquation.svg" alt="final_equation" class="equation">

 Acting as a hiring manager, we posed the question:

-<blockquote>How does pair programming effect feature time to release?</blockquote>
+<blockquote>Why would I pay two developers to work on the same task simultaneously?</blockquote>

-We're now conceptually equipped venture an answer:
+We're now conceptually equipped to venture an answer:

-<blockquote>Pair programming encourages a net mid- and long-term increase in the bottom, human part of the TTR equation.</blockquote>
+<blockquote>Pair programming encourages a net mid- and long-term maximization of the bottom, human part of the TTR equation.</blockquote>

 Here, in no particular order, is how I've seen pair programming push and pull on several TTR factors.